kwant-project/kwant/doc/source/tutorial/tutorial5.rst

       freedom in the scattering matrix, even if one uses matrices for these degrees of freedom.
 In the solve step, `~kwant.solvers.sparse.solve` returns an array containing the
-      transverse wave functions of the lead modes, if ``return_modes=True``.
-By inspecting the wave functions,
-      electron and hole wave functions can be distinguished (they only have entries in either the electron part *or* the hole part.
+      transverse wave functions of the lead modes.
+By inspecting the wave functions, electron and hole wave functions can be distinguished (they only have entries in either the electron part *or* the hole part.
 If you encounter modes with entries in both parts, you hit a very unlikely situation in which the standard procedure to compute the modes gave you a superposition of electron and hole modes.
 That is still OK for computing particle current, but not for electrical current).